-Associate's Degree or 2 years working at a WIC Clinic (Required)
+Associate's Degree 2 years of working at a WIC clinic (Required) Or

-Bachelor's Degree Health education or nutrition, or dietetic internship (Preferred)
+Bachelor's Degree Health education or Nutrition related field or Dietetic internship (Preferred)

 Minimum Work Experience

-2 years - worked in WIC/community healthcare setting
+2 years Worked in WIC/community healthcare setting (Required)

-1 year - counseling in individual and group settings (preferred)
+1 year Provided counseling in individual and group settings (Preferred)